Isha-saleem/Snake-Game/README.md

-# Snake-Game
+# 🐍 Snake-Game

-The Snake game is a classic action video game where the player controls a growing line, resembling a snake, on a grid.
-The primary goal is to navigate the snake to consume food, which causes it to grow longer.
-The game ends if the snake collides with the edge of the grid or its own body.
+The Snake game is a classic arcade-style game where the player controls a growing line (the "snake") on a grid.
+The objective is to eat food and grow longer without crashing into the walls or the snake’s own body.

+##  Features

+- Smooth snake movement and responsive controls
+- Auto-growing snake on food consumption
+- Game over detection on self or wall collision
+- Score tracking
+- Minimalist pixel-style design

+##  Technologies Used

+- HTML
+- CSS
+- JavaScript

+##  How to Play

+1. Use arrow keys (↑ ↓ ← →) to control the snake’s direction.
+2. Eat the food to grow longer and increase your score.
+3. Avoid colliding with walls or your own body — or it’s game over!
+4. Try to get the highest score possible.

+Enjoy playing this retro classic in your browser!